Karandev2007/KyraDock/README.md

 ---

+# **KyraDock**

 **KyraDock** is a smart, AI-powered assistant built for developers.
 Inspired by devices like the Echo Show, it runs on a Raspberry Pi and gives you full control over how it works.
-From voice control and automation to running apps and managing smart home devices
+From voice control and automation to running apps and managing smart home devices.

-It’s designed for people who want something more powerful and private than a regular smart speaker with no locked-in software and no cloud dependency.

 ---

 ## **What Makes KyraDock Special**

-KyraDock isn’t just another AI assistant.
-It’s a fully integrated smart assistant device built for developers and privacy-conscious users.
-Here's what makes it different:

 * **Always on voice mode**:
-  Say “Hey Kyra” at any time to activate the assistant.
+  Say “Hey Kyra” to wake it anytime

-* **ChatBot**:
-  Kyra understands natural speech and responds using a fast, conversational AI.
-It supports a LLM for quick replies and offline queries, with fallback to Groq’s API for more complex responses when needed.
+* **ChatBot Powered by Cloud AI**:
+  Kyra understands natural language and replies using fast cloud based AI (like Groq).

 * **Voice Output**:
-  Kyra speaks with a realistic female voice.
-You can interrupt her mid-sentence by saying the wake word again, allowing fast and fluid interactions.
+  Kyra speaks back using a realistic female voice.
+If she’s talking and you say “Hey Kyra” again, she’ll stop right away and listen.

-* **Performs Real Actions**:
+* **Takes Real Actions**:
-  Kyra takes actions like fetching data (jokes,facts, or anyother local stored data), launching apps, managing the deployment environment, controlling smart home devices, or executing remote APIs actions.
+  Kyra can fetch data (like jokes, facts, or weather), open apps, run scripts, control smart lights (Wi-Fi based), or call APIs to get things done.

 * **Modular and Extendable**:
-  You can expand Kyra’s capabilities with simple Python modules, REST APIs, or even build your own addons.
+  You can add new features by writing simple Python based addons.

 * **Home Control Ready**:
-  KyraDock can control smart lights, switches, and other devices directly over Wi-Fi.
+  KyraDock can control Wi-Fi smart lights, plugs, or switches with voice control.

-* **Custom Deployment Environment**:
-  KyraDock includes a local deployment environment that lets you run and manage apps, dashboards, and automation tools directly on the device. no internet required with a cool * powerful CLI support!!
+* **NAS Server using Pendrive / Hard Drive**:
+  KyraDock can act as a mini NAS.
+Just plug in a USB drive or hard disk, and access your files over the network.

 * **Remote Control Access**:
-  A dedicated dashboard and mobile-friendly interface lets you control KyraDock remotely. allowing triggering actions, run scripts, or monitor your assistant in real time.

-* **Privacy First**:
-  Wake word detection, basic speech processing, and even AI responses can run locally using lightweight models.
-Internet access is used only when needed, so your data & logs stay private.
+  Comes with a mobile-friendly dashboard to control things remotely — run actions, trigger events, or check logs from anywhere.

-* **Built for Real-World Use**:
+* **Made for Real Use**:
-  KyraDock supports scheduled actions, background monitoring, interruptible flows, fallback voice AI & API's, and real-time remote triggers.
+  KyraDock handles scheduled tasks, background monitoring, API calls, and voice commands that actually do something useful.

 ---

-## 🧰 What You’ll Need (Bill of Materials)
+## What You’ll Need (Bill of Materials)

 | Component                 | Price (INR) | Price (USD) | Purpose                                 | Buy Link                                                                                                                    |
 |--------------------------|-------------|-------------|-----------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|